 Note: Your device may have either of two screen formats, depending on the software version.
 Refer to Figure 2-13 and Figure 2-14 to find the format that matches your device.

 MONITORING AREA

-Displays heart rate, time, SpO2, battery status indicator, indicators for VF/VT alarm and selected energy.
-Refer to page 2-13.
+Displays heart rate, time, SpO2, indicators for VF/VT alarm and selected energy.
+Refer to page 2-12.